NUWCDIVNPT/stig-manager-docker/README.md

 The orchestration:

 - volume mounts the file `nginx/nginx-api.conf` to the nginx container at `/etc/nginx/nginx.conf`
-- volume mounts the file `certs/localhost/localhost.crt` to the nginx container at `/etc/nginx/cert.pem`
+- volume mounts the server certificate `certs/localhost/localhost.crt` to the nginx container at `/etc/nginx/cert.pem`
-- volume mounts the file `certs/localhost/localhost.key` to the nginx container at `/etc/nginx/privkey.pem`
+- volume mounts the server private key `certs/localhost/localhost.key` to the nginx container at `/etc/nginx/privkey.pem`

 ### Keycloak runs behind nginx